 Program (DA) courses begin once per year in Fall term.
 Students wishing to register in the Fall Dental Assisting cohort must meet the basic prerequisite competencies and may register according to seat availability on a first-come, first-served basis, determined by the priority registration schedule.
-Students may view the priority registration schedule at cocc. edu/registration-home.
+Students may view the priority registration schedule at cocc. edu.
 After successful registration into the Dental Assisting program, DA courses must be taken together and sequentially.
-Please see the Dental Assisting program website: cocc.edu/dental-assisting for more information or contact the program director and/or the CAP Center.
+Please see the Dental Assisting program website for more information or contact the program director and/or CAP Services.